-Pratt, a Republican, was the representative for New York's 37th congressional district from 1915 to 1919.
+Pratt was the representative for New York’s 37th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Pratt missed 159 of 423 roll call votes, which is 37.6%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Dec 1918-Mar 1919||63||47||74.6%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.